jackdewinter/pymarkdown/README.md

 pymarkdown --disable-rules md047 scan /examples
 ```

-The effect of disabling the rule should be evidenced by
-the scan no longer reporting any violations of rule md047
+The effect of disabling the rule should be evidenced by the scan no longer reporting
-against the Markdown file `example-1.md`.
+any violations of rule md047 against the Markdown file `example-1.md`.

 Alternatively, rules can also be enabled.
-As the modelled
+As the modelled base rules for this
-base rules for this project are based off those rules for David
-Anson's project, rule md002 is disable by default in both
+project are based off those rules for David Anson's project, rule md002 is disabled
-projects.
-Specifically, rule md002 is disabled by default
+by default in both projects.
+Specifically, rule md002 is disabled by default as
-as rule md041 provides a better implementation of that rule
-that takes front-matter into account.
-Until that rule is
+rule md041 provides a better implementation of that rule that takes front-matter
-implemented, you can enable rule md002 by specifying either:
+into account.
+If you prefer rule md002, you can enable it by specifying either:

 ```shell
 pymarkdown -e md002 scan /examples